htrc/htrc.github.io/organisation.md

 - All the algorithms will come under *Algorithms* repository.
 - HTRC SDKs and Tools will have their own repositories.
 Same for Internal Tools.
-- In cases where modules belong to Core, Common, Algorithms, SDKs, Tools need their own repository, they should be added to parent repo as a submodule.
+- In cases where modules belong to Core, Common, Algorithms, SDKs, Tools need their own repository, they **should be added to relevant parent repo as a submodule**.
-- When adding submodules, its recommended to link to a stable tag.
+- When adding submodules, its recommended to link to a **stable tag**.

 ### Github Structure